Marvelous Metals: Surveying the Circumgalactic Medium of Simulated Dwarf Galaxies: Comparison to Observations

-The agreement shown in Figures \ref{fig:LuminosityMetallicity} and \ref{fig:sSFR_Mstar} indicates our simulations produce galaxies with realistic star formation rates and metal contents, thereby motivating the choice to use these simulations to study the CGM-DG.
+The agreement shown in Figure \ref{fig:ScalingRelations} indicates our simulations produce galaxies with realistic star formation rates and metal contents, thereby motivating the choice to use these simulations to study the CGM-DG.